wizkids/csharp-rocks/README.md

 ## Miscellaneous tasks

+#### 1. Generate a token for use with the word predictions web service at https://services.lingapps.dk/misc/jobAdvert.

-#### 1. Add your code in a Git project on GitHub and share the link with your Wizkids contact.
+#### 2. Add your code in a Git project on GitHub and submit the link at https://services.lingapps.dk/misc/jobAdvert.

-#### 2. (OPTIONAL, but strongly recommended) Share one of your C# projects (in which you've been a major contributor) with us - Git repository preferred.
+(OPTIONAL, but strongly recommended) Also add a link to one of your C# projects (in which you've been a major contributor) with us - Git repository preferred.

 ## Custom dictionary description